Some wonder if it's a wise investment, if it'll set a potentially bad precedent, or if it will distract motorists and lead to accidents.

 Council member Keith Mykleseth said the city needs to find a balance in how it approaches the situation.
 The city is constantly urging the library to be creative and do more things, he said, and now Legacy dollars are helping to make that possible.
 "So, do we want to hinder their efforts?" he said.
 "There's a lot of money coming through for the arts and they're trying to capitalize on that and justify the funds coming to them. ...They're paying for it, they're a service club trying to help the community."

 MacDonald and Building Inspector Matt Johnson, who passed around a digital rendering of what the sign might look like, agreed that it looks pretty nice and isn't exactly huge.
 MacDonald said it would have to be out of the right-of-way, which by default keeps it somewhat away from the intersection, while still in view of passers-by.

 Eventually, everyone agreed that the council will have an opportunity later to approve or reject the sign project, assuming the Planning Commission OKs it, so they referred the zoning change request to the commission, which, MacDonald said, will take up the issue in November.

 "This is a billboard opportunity to promote all kinds of community events, I would think, and be a nice little improvement," Melbye said.
 "Have you been to Grand Forks or Fargo?
 These signs are everywhere."

-Page 3 of 3 - "But not without some controversy in those cities," MacDonald interjected.
+"But not without some controversy in those cities," MacDonald interjected.